lb3361/gigatron-lcc/README.md

 This could be improved by adding a peephole optimization pass at some point.

-The compiler produces python files that define a single function whose argument is an object `x`.
-This function calls methods that emit the bytes representing each instruction.
-Most of these methods are named in uppercase after the VCPU instruction they represent.
-Additional methods, always starting with an underscore, implement synthetic instructions that can either call a runtime routine or emit a short sequence of instructions inline.
-Finally a couple methods, named in lowercase, manipulate labels, switches segment, declare imports and exports for each module, etc.
+The compiler produces a python file that first define a function for each code or data fragment.
+The file then constructs a module that holds a list of all the fragments, as well as all the imported and exported symbols.
+The linker/assembler `glink` can read such files or can read a library file that is merely the concatenation of individual modules.
+Each fragment is represented as a function that calls predefined functions whose uppercase name mirrors the name of the instruction they emit.
+Additional functions implement synthetic opcodes that can be implemented differently by different VCPU versions.
+More predefined functions are used to define labels or control when to check for a page boundary.
+The source of truth for all this is the file `glink.py`.

-The linker collects all the python functions generated by the compiler and all the python functions representing the runtime code.
-It analyzes import and exports to determine which ones should be kept.
+The linker collects all the code and data fragments generated by the compiler.
+It then analyzes import and exports to determine which ones should be kept.
 Then it repeatedly calls them until all symbols are resolved and all symbol value dependent code is stabilized.
-Then it produces a familar `GT1` file.
+Finally it produces a familar `GT1` file.